You Love Us

 "You Love Us" is a song by Welsh alternative rock band Manic Street Preachers.
-It was initially released as a single on 7 May 1991 by record label Heavenly.
-The song was re-recorded and released on 20 January 1992 by record label Columbia as the third single from their debut studio album Generation Terrorists.
+It was initially released as a single on 7 May 1991 by Heavenly.
+The song was re-recorded and released on 20 January 1992 by Columbia Records as the third single from the band's debut studio album, Generation Terrorists (1992).

 Release

 "You Love Us" was originally released as a single on 7 May 1991 by record label Heavenly.
 This version of the song begins with a sample of Krzysztof Penderecki's "Threnody to the Victims of Hiroshima" and ends with a coda which includes a drum sample from Iggy Pop's "Lust for Life".